-For developers, building great and scalable applications quickly is a key challenge.
+For many developers it's important to have Angular explained.
+Building great and scalable applications quickly is a key challenge.
 Enterprises are looking for a robust framework to simplify the development and testing process.
 To provide a complete enterprise solution, Google developed an open-source front-end web application framework known as Angular.
 With Angular, developers can build dynamic and modern web applications quickly.

 Here are some of the many versions of Angular: